broadinstitute/cellpainting-gallery/documentation/contributing_to_cpg.md

 Contributions can be in the form of complete datasets or additions to extant datasets (e.g. segmentations or deep-learning generated profiles).
 Please contact @erinweisbart or @shntnu to initiate discussion of a data contribution.

-For new datasets, please include in your contact:
+For new datasets, please include the following details in your contact:

 1) assay used (standard Cell Painting or describe the variation.
 If you would like to contribute data from a derivative assay it must be useable for morphological profiling in that it stains/labels multiple cellular compartments/organelles.)
 2) approximate data size